CharitraV/Day6/README.md

 d) Write a piece of code that creates an instance of the class Movie with the title “Casino Royale”, the studio “Eon Productions”, and the rating “PG­13”

+2. Convert the UML diagram to Typescript class. - use number for double

-2. Write a "person" class to hold all the details
+3. Write a "person" class to hold all the details

-3. Write a class to write the Uber price
+4. Write a class to write the Uber price